 Indeed, AQ explains many of these things – both in the app’s “SOS Library” of exercises to tackle acute anxiety and, for less acute, throughout the app.

-The second anxiety myth that Dr. Nanavati tackles is that just because you sometimes feels anxiety then you must be anxious person.
+The second anxiety myth that Dr. Nanavati tackles is that just because you sometimes feels anxiety then you must be an anxious person.

 That’s also untrue, he says.
 You may feel anxious at points during the day.
 “We all do.
 That doesn’t make you an anxious person.”
 You are, as the saying goes, not your diagnosis.